sulir/jdk-study/README.md

 At the end of the execution, four interactive [Marimo notebooks](https://marimo.io) will be open in the web browser.

+## Notebooks

+Static HTML versions of the Marimo notebooks can be generated using `results/generate-html.sh`.
+They are [available online for viewing](https://sulir.github.io/jdk-study/).

 ## Details

 If more customization is needed, you can run the individual steps of the study: